 Lewis Reed was not an aviator, but he obviously saw great potential in taking photographs from the air.
 The black and white aerial photographs below of Reed Brothers Dodge at its original location were taken by Lewis Reed from a Goodyear Blimp that came to the dealership in 1938 to promote tires.
 The images are quite possibly some of the earliest known aerial photographs taken of Rockville. (click on photos to enlarge)

 Later aerial view showing the used car lot where previously stood a two-story house.
 St Mary’s Church at lower portion of photo.
-The connector street behind the dealership was later named “Dodge Street” in honor of Lewis Reed because his dealership was located there for so many years (1914-1970).
+The connector street behind the dealership was later named “Dodge Street” commemorating Reed Brothers’ presence from 1914-1970.
+Photo by Lewis Reed.

 2012 – Google Earth Aerial view showing the original location of Reed Brothers Dodge, now Veterans Park.